Sept. 24, 2008

 Copyright © 1999-2000 Samuel L. Baker

-No, this is not a strategy guide to the Parker Brothers conquer-the-world game.
+No, this is not a strategy guide to the Hasbro conquer-the-world game.
 Rather, it is a discussion of the concept of risk as used in economics.
-Risk is important to insurance, the evaluation of securities, and really any economic decision involving the future.

 Definition: A situation has risk if the future state or outcome of the situation is not known for certain.